 Tertiary students and industrial trainees

-Tertiary student enrolments in the 2021 calendar year numbered 35,700.
-This was 15% lower than pre-earthquake in 2010.
-This was the first year that university enrolments (18,800) have exceeded pre-quake enrolments.
-Te Pūkenga/polytech students were 28% lower, private training students were 35% lower, and wānanga students were 19% lower.
-Industrial training enrolment has increased by 29% since 2011, to reach 12,400.
-The majority of this has been in apprenticeships, which have more than doubled from 2800 to 6300.
+Tertiary student enrolments in the 2022 calendar year numbered 35,000.
+This was 16% lower than pre-earthquake in 2010.
+2021 was the first year that university enrolments exceeded pre-quake enrolments and in 2022 there were almost 19,000 enrolled university students.
+In the last four years, students at Te Pūkenga/polytech have averaged 10,900; at private training have averaged 3,700; and at wānanga have averaged 1,700.
+Industrial training enrolment has increased by 34% since 2011, to reach 12,900.
+The majority of this has been in apprenticeships.

 Mixed Result